tjtelan/tjtelan.github.io/content/blog/2011-05-27-gnome-xmonad-lucid.md

 +++
 title = "Gnome Xmonad Lucid"
 date = 2011-05-27
-[taxonomies]
-tags = ["ubuntu", "tiling-wm", "xmonad"] categories = ["now-blog"]
-[extra]
-summary = "First experience with tiling window manager Xmonad"
+description = "First experience with tiling window manager Xmonad" [taxonomies] tags = ["ubuntu", "tiling-wm", "xmonad"] categories = ["now-blog"]
 +++
 I just got started using tiling window managers because I find that I am a little more productive when I don't use the mouse.
 With Xmonad, I don't have to deal with overlapping windows and I never have to use the mouse!